MateoRbt/HomeServer/nexcloud/README.md

-# Guide to Deploy nextcloud in Portainer
+# Guide to Deploy Nextcloud in Portainer

 ## Prerequisites
 - Portainer is installed and running.